Situated on the eastern side of the Patuxent River, Jug Bay Wetlands Sanctuary is distinguished by its mission to protect vital

 Although public access and activities are limited in order to preserve Sanctuary habitats, there is ample opportunity for visitor exploration and enjoyment.
 Each year, about 10,000 visitors take part in scheduled educational programs, hike over the Sanctuary's trails and boardwalks, explore the marshes and river by canoes, and participate in research projects.

 Visitors are welcome to hike, birdwatch, photograph wildlife, or to simply enjoy the scenery.
 Hikers should stay on marked trails.
 All plants and animals are protected.
+Please note that not all our trails are wheelchair or stroller accessible.

 Click here to see more photo images of the Sanctuary